FOR EMERGENCIES, CALL 911 OR THE UNIVERSITY POLICE AT 607-777-2393

 - Harpur's Ferry — a student volunteer service that provides emergency medical care and ambulance transport for medical emergencies.
 They also provide educational programs and CPR training.

 - Personal Safety Advisory Committee — provides a portal for everything related to safety at Binghamton University including initiatives and reporting tools.

-- New York State University Police – is a fully empowered state law enforcement agency providing a safe environment for the University.
-This site contains emergency, safety and crime information, reporting tools and the Safe Ride program.
+- New York State University Police — is a fully empowered state law enforcement agency providing a safe environment for the University.
+This site contains emergency, safety and crime information and reporting tools.